DataCanvasIO/HyperTS/docs/en_US/source/contents/0500_advanced_config.rst

 Set the Log Level
 =======================

 The progress messages during training can be printed by the argument ``log_level``.
-Foe more information, please refer to the python package ``logging``.
+For more information, please refer to the python package ``logging``.
 Besides, more comprehensive messages will be printed when setting ``verbose = 1``.

 .. code-block:: python